-Our reading from Acts 16 tells us that if you’re looking for a quiet life then the very last thing you want to do is to go to a prayer meeting… Luke puts on the style with this story, showing his flair for the dramatic.
+Our reading from Acts 16 tells us that if you’re wanting a quiet life then the very last thing you want to do is to go looking for a prayer meeting… Luke puts on the style with this story, showing his flair for the dramatic.
 It’s as if he was over-eagerly auditioning to be a writer for a TV soap and throws in every possible plot-line.
 But he knows how to keep his audience entertained.
 So, let’s take a peek at Luke’s screenplay…

 Last week Paul had arrived in Philippi and was searching for somewhere to pray when he ran into Lydia.
 Paul tried to find a Jewish community whenever he came to a new town and that’s what he was looking for when he met Lydia.
 She was a merchant, probably well off.
 They got talking, he gave a Word, she came to Christ.
 Lydia was Greek, said to be the first documented European convert, and became leader of one of the first house churches.